kurkovpavel/roco_z21_dispatcher/README.md

 codes.ini defines which command to send via Z21 when various feedbacks happens

 How to start:
-php client.php, open http://127.0.0.1 in browser, click the place the train should go.
+php client.php, put HTML folder on your webserver, open http://127.0.0.1 in browser, click the place the train should go.